casualdoto/go-currency-tracker/README.md

 # Go Currency Tracker

-A service for tracking currency exchange rates from the Central Bank of Russia (CBR) with REST API and web interface for analysis.
+A service for tracking currency exchange rates from the Central Bank of Russia (CBR) with REST API, web interface for analysis, and Telegram bot for daily updates.

 ## Features